eliteclown/healthifyPrototype/README.md

 ## Usage
 - Log your daily meals and track calories.
-- View your progress on the dashboard.
+- View your progress on

-## Contributing
-Contributions are welcome!
-To contribute:
-1. Fork this repository
-2. Create a new branch (`git checkout -b feature-name`)
-3. Commit your changes (`git commit -m 'Add new feature'`)
-4. Push your branch (`git push origin feature-name`)
-5. Open a pull request